ADVAITE RESPONDS TO CHESTER COUNTY SUIT, REAFFIRMS COMMITMENT TO FIGHTING SPREAD OF COVID-19

 - Advaite Inc. is a Malvern, PA headquartered biotechnology company focused on developing novel diagnostics and therapeutics to help patients’ suffering from debilitating diseases.
 The team at Advaite consists of industry veterans from Pfizer, GSK and Merck along with scientists with respected backgrounds across immunology, virology and molecular biology encompassing top academia institutions and dozens of publications.
 Advaite currently has a state-of-the art R&D facility located in Malvern, PA; supporting the full scale development of diagnostics and small molecule therapeutics from feasibility until commercialization and scale-up manufacturing.
-Advaite also has a presence in Chicago, IL at the UIC Laboratory Incubator Facility operating as a high complexity CLIA laboratory (CLIA #14D2191276), aiding in the high throughput testing of COVID-19 and other diseases using FDA authorized devices.

 - The RapCov™ Rapid COVID-19 Test is a lateral flow immunochromatographic assay for the presumptive qualitative detection of IgG antibodies to the COVID19 virus in human whole blood fingerstick samples.
 When present in the patient sample, COVID-19 specific IgG antibodies bind to anti-human antibodies (IgG) immobilized in a line across the RapCov™ cassette membrane.
 Colloidal gold complexes containing recombinant COVID-19 nucleocapsid antigens are captured by the patient’s IgG antibodies to give a visible pink line.
 A procedural control is included to indicate that the assay has been performed correctly and is valid.
+It is presently not known how long antibodies to SARS-CoV-2 last, as levels may start to decline in some individuals within 2-3 months post infection.

 Nearly all immunocompetent individuals will develop an immune response following SARS-CoV-2 infection.
 Like infections with other pathogens, SARS-CoV2 infection in humans elicits development of various types of antibodies including IgM and IgG antibodies, which are the most useful for assessing antibody response.
+It is still not currently known how long antibodies to SARS-CoV-2 last, as in some individuals they can start declining within 2-3 months post infection.

 Antibodies in some infected persons can be detected within the first week of illness onset.
 In SARS-CoV-2 infections, IgM and IgG antibodies can arise nearly simultaneously in serum within 2 to 3 weeks after illness onset.
 Thus, detection of IgM without IgG is uncommon.
 How long IgM and IgG antibodies remain detectable following infection is not entirely known.
 It is also important to note that some infected persons do not develop detectable IgG or IgM antibodies following infection.
 Thus, the absence of detectable IgM or IgG antibodies does not necessarily rule out that they could have previously been infected.